mdemuth/hyper-item/README.md

 The details of designing and implementing Hyper-Item extensions is beyond the scope of this document.

-**NOTE**: It is possible that future forward-compatible modifications to this specification will include new objects, arrays, properties, link-relations, and data types.
-Extension designers should take care to prevent future modifications from breaking or redefining those extensions.
+> **NOTE**: It is possible that future forward-compatible modifications to this specification will include new objects, arrays, properties, link-relations, and data types.
+Extension designers SHOULD take care to prevent future modifications from breaking or redefining those extensions.

 ## 5. FAQ